Domestic Abuse Matters

 Domestic abuse causes significant harm and constitutes a considerable proportion of overall crime.
 On average the police receive an emergency call relating to domestic abuse every 30 seconds.

-Women’s Aid have worked with the College of Policing and other organisations to develop, pilot and deliver a new training programme for the police force which works to improve the response given to survivors of domestic abuse.
+Women’s Aid has worked with the College of Policing and other organisations to develop, pilot and deliver a new training programme for the police force, which works to improve the response given to survivors of domestic abuse.
 The Domestic Abuse Matters programme works holistically to offer whole force, sustainable change.